Tobacco packaging warning messages: December 2013–December 2018

-With the enforcement of the Indonesian Government Regulation No. 109 (2012), all tobacco products/cigarette packaging and advertisement should include warning images and age restriction (18+).
+With the enforcement of the Indonesian Government Regulation No. 109 (2012) on Safeguarding Materials Containing Addictive Substances in the Form of Tobacco Products for Health, all tobacco products/cigarette packaging and advertisement should include warning images and age restriction (18+).
 Graphic warnings must cover 40% of cigarette packages.
 After the introduction of graphic images in Indonesian cigarette packaging, the branding of cigarettes as "light", "mild", "filter", etc. is forbidden, except for brands that already use some words above such as L.A.
 Lights, A Mild or Dunhill Filter.
 However, the last advertisement to use this warning was a 2021 Djarum Super advertisement, before it subsequently used the 2018 warning.